-2 Purpose
+Purpose

-- 2.1 The purpose of this policy and procedure is to ensure that individuals know how to raise a concern, feel confident in raising concerns and where concerns are raised, reassures them that the concern will be dealt with in confidence and they will be protected from victimisation, discrimination or disadvantage. - 2.2 This policy and procedure does not cover matters which are covered by other existing procedures eg Grievance Procedure, Disciplinary Procedure, Dignity at Work Procedure, Schools Complaints Procedure etc.
+- 2.1 The purpose of this policy and procedure is to ensure that individuals know how to raise a concern, feel confident in raising concerns and where concerns are raised, reassures them that the concern will be dealt with in confidence and they will be protected from victimisation, discrimination or disadvantage. - 2.2 This policy and procedure does not cover matters which are covered by other existing procedures e.g. Grievance Procedure, Disciplinary Procedure, Dignity at Work Procedure, Schools Complaints Procedure etc.

-3 Scope
+Scope

 - 3.1 This policy and procedure applies to

-- all employees who are employed by, or under, the school Governing Body;
+- All employees who are employed by, or under, the school Governing Body;

-- all members of the Governing Body
+- All members of the Governing Body

-- other individuals involved in providing services to the school and
+- Other individuals involved in providing services to the school and

-- partner organisations.
+- Partner organisations.

 - 3.2 This Policy and Procedure covers serious concerns such as;

-- Conduct which is an offence or a breach of law.
+- Conduct which is a criminal offence or a breach of law

 - Failure to comply with a legal obligation

 - Child protection issues

-- Disclosure related to miscarriages of justice.

-- Health and safety risks (including risks to the public as well as others of the school community) if reported and not acted upon.

-- Damage to the environment

-- Unauthorised use of public funds

-- Possible fraud or corruption

-- Sexual, physical or other abuse of others. - Other unethical conduct - Actions which are unprofessional, inappropriate or conflict with a general understanding of what is right and wrong. - Any attempt to prevent disclosure of the above.
+- Disclosure related to miscarriages of justice - Health and safety risks (including risks to the public as well as others of the school community) if reported and not acted upon - Damage to the environment - Unauthorised use of public funds - Possible fraud or corruption - Sexual, physical or other abuse of others - Other unethical / criminal conduct including activity which amounts to modern slavery - Actions which are unprofessional, inappropriate or conflict with a general understanding of what is right and wrong. - Any attempt to prevent disclosure of the above.

-4 Principles
+Principles

 - 4.1 No Individual will be subject to victimisation or other detriment by reporting concerns which they believe to be true. - 4.2 Any concerns reported will be taken seriously and investigated. - 4.3 Individuals are encouraged to raise concerns as soon as possible. - 4.4 Disclosures made under this procedure will be treated seriously and sensitively, and where appropriate and possible, confidentially.
-Requests for anonymity, where made, will be considered, but there may be circumstances where anonymity cannot be granted, for example in relation to prosecutions or disciplinary investigations where the individual may be required to provide witness evidence. - 4.5 Any person who is the subject of a whistleblowing allegation has legal rights which may be exercised and are independent of the school (and City Council where appropriate). - 4.6 Any person raising a concern must have a reasonable belief that it is in the public interest, that there are reasonable grounds for the concern and will be expected to co-operate with any investigation.
+Requests for anonymity, where made, will be considered, but there may be circumstances where anonymity cannot be granted, for example in relation to prosecutions or disciplinary investigations where the individual may be required to provide witness evidence. - 4.5 Any person who is the subject of a whistleblowing allegation has legal rights which may be exercised and are independent of the school (and City Council where appropriate). - 4.6 Any person raising a concern must have a reasonable belief that it is in the public interest in line with Section 17 of the Enterprise and Regulatory Reform Act 2013.
+They must also believe that there are reasonable grounds for the concern and will be encouraged to co-operate with any investigation.
+Examples of public interest concerns are included at paragraph 3.2. - 4.7 Concerns which fall within the scope of other procedures (e.g. employee grievances or general complaints) will be referred for consideration under those procedures. - 4.8 All employees have a duty of confidentiality to the school.
+Where employees make external disclosures of information to the press or other media, disciplinary action may be taken.

-Examples of public interest concerns are included at paragraph 3.2. - 4.7 All employees have a duty of confidentiality to the school.
-Where employees make external disclosures of information to the press or other media, disciplinary action may be taken. - 4.8 Employees may take legal action independent of the school (and City Council where appropriate).
+4.9 Employees may take legal action independent of the school (and City Council where appropriate).
 This includes the person who is the subject of the complaint, the complainant and the school (and City Council where appropriate).